fossasia/eventyay-tickets/video/docs/api/chat.md

     => ["chat.join", 1234, {"channel": "room_0"}]
     <- ["success", 1234, {}]

-A join means that the user and their chosen `public_name` will be visible to other users.
+A join means that the user and their chosen `profile` will be visible to other users.
 The room can be left the same way:

     => ["chat.leave", 1234, {"channel": "room_0"}]